Mit Fried und Freud ich fahr dahin, BWV 125: 1

 The opening chorus, "Mit Fried und Freud ich fahr dahin in Gottes Willen" (With peace and joy I depart in God's will), begins with a concertante ritornello, in which the flute and oboe play opposed to the strings.
 A motif in triplets at the beginning of the movement settles on a note a fifth above where it starts, related to the first interval of the chorale tune.
 The fifth and the triplet motion dominate the entire movement.

 The soprano sings the cantus firmus in long notes.
 Hofmann notes that the Dorian mode within the instrumental concerto in E minor adds a "slightly archaic flavour".
 The lower voices participate in the instrumental motifs for lines 1, 2, 3 and 5, but lines 4 and 6 are treated differently.
-In accordance to the text, "sanft und stille" (calm and quiet) and "der Tod ist mein Schlaf worden" (death has become my sleep), they are performed softly (piano), in homophony, chromatic, and modulating to distant keys.
+In accordance to the text, "sanft und stille" (calm and quiet) and "der Tod ist mein Schlaf worden" (death has become my sleep), they are performed softly (piano), in homophony, chromatically, and modulating to distant keys.
 Dürr notes the movement's "extremely dense, highly expressive texture" with motifs independent from the hymn tune but derived from its beginning.
 The Bach scholar Richard D. P. Jones observes that the movement foreshadows Kommt, ihr Töchter, helft mir klagen, the opening chorus of Bach's St Matthew Passion, in key, 12/8 metre and "much more".

 2

 The alto aria, "Ich will auch mit gebrochnen Augen nach dir, mein treuer Heiland, sehn."
 (Even with broken eyes, I will look for You, my loving Savior.), is a sarabande with slow dotted rhythms.
 The vocal line is accompanied by the flute and oboe d'amore, on a foundation of repeated notes in the continuo, marked "legato".
-The phrase "gebrochne Augen" (broken eyes) is pictured by a broken vocal line, with flute and oboe d'amore playing dotted rhythm to the "almost trembling declamation" of the voice.
+The phrase "gebrochne Augen" (broken eyes) is pictured by a broken vocal line, with flute and oboe d'amore playing a dotted rhythm to the "almost trembling declamation" of the voice.
 Hofmann notes the movement's "emotions of grief and lamentation", while Dürr writes: "Rich suspension appoggiaturas, and other ornaments, reveal that an expressive interpretation of this movement lay particularly close to the composer's heart."